yidapa/salam/README.md

 There is still no official SALAM publication, the recommended citation is:

-SALAM: a HTVS tool for organic materials. https://github.com/yidapa/salam
+SALAM: an HTVS tool for organic materials. https://github.com/yidapa/salam